-Self-assessment and improvement of those skills critical to an effective manager through active participation in classroom activities and interaction of specific techniques that can be learned and practiced in the laboratory setting, then used in the work situation.
+This course provides a self-assessment and improvement of those skills critical to an effective manager through active participation in classroom activities and interaction of specific techniques that can be learned and practiced in the laboratory setting, then used in the work situation.
 Prerequisite: Permission of the professor, MBA 810

-HUMAN RESOURCE MANAGEMENT
+HUMAN RESOURCE MANAGEMENT 3 credits

 This survey course provides an overview of the major areas of human resource management, including HR strategy and planning, EEO laws, job analysis and competency models, recruiting, selection, training, performance appraisal and management, job design, compensation, benefits, and labor relations.
-Focus is on both the line manager's and the human resource professional's role in creating a culture that attracts, rewards, and retains the talent necessary to ensure business success.
+The focus is on both the line manager's and the human resource professional's role in creating a culture that attracts, rewards, and retains the talent necessary to ensure a business' success.
 Prerequisite: MBA 810